korotaS/grad_project_2021/README.md

 ## Prerequisites

-In order to run the application correctly, noy need to have:
+In order to run the application correctly, you need to have:

 - node.js 14+ and npm 6+
 - python 3.6+